 - Federal Direct Parent PLUS Loan

 All of the above awards have specific requirements that determine eligibility such as expected family contribution (EFC), financial need (as determined from EFC), majors, field of study, high-school curriculum and GPA.
 The PLUS loans are subject to an approved credit check in order to qualify for the loan.
-One must find a school approved job, be hired for the job, and work hours in the job to receive any funds for Federal Student Employment.

 Federal Direct loans (subsidized, unsubsidized and Parent PLUS) are made available to students by filing the FAFSA (Free Application for Federal Student Aid) The Direct Loan Program offers the following types of loans: